 Special Note to Women

 These factors matter for you just as much!
-Testosterone is an important component in libido for women too, although progresterone and estrogen also play their role.
+Testosterone is a critical component in libido for women too, although progesterone and estrogen also play their role.
 Dopamine matters for you too.

 Putting this into Action